mariamills/Oil-Price-Prediction/docs/faq.md

    The dataset spans from January 1986 to June 2023 for macroeconomic indicators and until July 2023 for oil prices.
 However, please note that this data **isn't regularly updated**, as it primarily serves the educational objectives of our school project.

 7. ### **Can I contribute or provide feedback?**
-[//]: # (TODO: Add link to GitHub repo)
     Absolutely!
 Feedback is invaluable.
-We welcome contributions via pull requests on our [GitHub repository]().
+We welcome contributions via pull requests on our [GitHub repository](https://github.com/Hutto04/The-Oval-Table/tree/main){target=_blank}.
 Additionally, for feedback, queries, or issues, you can use the "Issues" section on GitHub.